 Sasha Wortzel is an artist and filmmaker working primarily in time-based media.
-Her work explores the politics of space in relation to race, gender, and queer desire.
-Sasha has recently presented work at the Berlin International Film Festival, DOC NYC, Outfest LA, Newfest, BFI Flare, Tribeca Interactive, Leslie Lohman Museum of Gay and Lesbian Art, A.I.R.
-Gallery, Cooper Gallery, the Guggenheim Lab, and New Museum.
+Her work is largely concerned with the politics of space in relation to race, gender, and queer desire.
+Sasha has recently presented work at the New Museum, Berlin International Film Festival, DOC NYC, Outfest LA, Newfest, BFI Flare, Tribeca Interactive, Leslie Lohman Museum of Gay and Lesbian Art, A.I.R.
+Gallery, Cooper Gallery, and the Guggenheim Lab.
 Her work has been supported by the Robert Rauschenberg Foundation, Art Matters Foundation, the Astraea Foundation’s Global Arts Fund and the New York State Council on the Arts (NYSCA).
-She is a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship, and is currently a participant in Lower Manhattan Cultural Council Workspace program.
+She was a 2016-2017 a participant in the Lower Manhattan Cultural Council Workspace program and a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship.
 Sasha received her MFA from Hunter College.

-Her current project with artist collaborator, Reina Gossett, Happy Birthday, Marsha!, follows iconic transgender rights activist and artist, Marsha "Pay It No Mind" Johnson in the hours before she initiated the 1969 Stonewall Riots in New York City.
-The film will premiere in 2017.
+Her current project with artist collaborator, Reina Gossett, Happy Birthday, Marsha!, imagines iconic transgender rights activist and artist, Marsha "Pay It No Mind" Johnson in the hours before the 1969 Stonewall Riots in New York City.
+The film premieres in 2018.

 Gossett and Wortzel are also in development on a feature about Johnson's life post-stonewall.